 Courses and programmes

 To obtain a bachelor degree in Meteorology you can follow the bachelor’s programme in Meteorology listed under Education.

 To obtain a master degree in Atmospheric Sciences, Oceanography and Climate you can follow the master’s programme in Atmospheric Sciences, Oceanography and Climate.

 At the Department of Meteorology we do research on various parts of the climate system, from the deep ocean to the stratosphere and the mesosphere.
 We use computer simulations and theory to understand both small-scale processes and the large-scale circulation in the ocean and atmosphere.
 In experimental research we do observations from satellites, ships and ground stations.
 We also analyse simulations and observations made by other research groups.

 Here are some questions that we try to answer:

 - The climate of the earth has become one degree warmer during the last 100 years.
 This is the net result of warming by emission of greenhouse gases, and cooling by emission of particles and sulphur dioxide.
 How strong is this cooling effect?
 The answer is crucial when you try to predict how much the temperature will increase in the future.

 - Climate change is more rapid in the Arctic than elsewhere, and the area covered by sea-ice during summer has decreased by more than a third during the last 30 years.
 Why?
 Will the sea-ice soon disappear completely there in the summer?

 - European storms are caused by low-pressure systems travelling across the Atlantic.
 How will this storm track change in the future climate?
 How can we improve forecasts of these storms?

-- The concentration of carbon dioxide in the atmosphere has increased from 280 parts per million (ppm) to more than 400 ppm since the middle of the 19th century.
-But during the last ice age the concentration was only 180 ppm, much lower than after the ice age.
-Why was it so low?
+- The concentration of carbon dioxide in the atmosphere has increased from 280 ppm to more than 400 ppm since the middle of the 19th century.
+But during the last ice age the concentration was only 180 ppm.
+Why?